extrasmallwinnie/micromeg/README.md

 who were either “healthy” or “sick” at the time of sampling.
 We’ve collected from each participant their health status, their age at collection, sex, and a simplified location category (in this case, ‘rural’ or ‘urban’).
-There was also four total lab negative controls (two extraction and two PCR negative controls) and one lab positive control containing a known mock community of bacteria.
+There were also four total lab negative controls (two extraction and two PCR negative controls) and one lab positive control containing a known mock community of bacteria.

 ##### Metadata

+The function makeExample() can be called with different types of input to create different example objects in R for the purposes of this tutorial.

 Let’s load the example metadata object into our session as an object called “metadata”: